Managing your Merchandise Plan and Open to Buy require you to manage different components depending on where you are in the process.

 Generate Inventory- Select this function before you start to forecast your sales, inventory goals or receipt flow.
 This will be to ensure that you can view the impact your changes will have on other metrics.

-Gross Sales Ticket - Build Planyou can trend your sales based on the history and current trends.
+Gross Sales Retail - Build Planyou can adjust your sales based on history, current trends or expectations.

-Gross Sales Ticket - % of TTL Plan- is also a way to calibrate your product mix in a tops-down approach.
+Gross Sales Retail - % of TTL Plan- is also a way to calibrate your product mix in a tops-down approach.

 Gross Sales AIR,